Skip to content

 In this tutorial, you will:

-• Create a table bucket on Amazon S3 and load it with example data.
+• Create Amazon S3 Tables (managed Iceberg) and load them with example data.

-• Start a PuppyGraph Docker container and model the data from the S3 Tables graph as a graph using PuppyGraph.
+• Start a PuppyGraph container and connect it to the S3 Tables bucket.

-• Query the data modeled from S3 Tables as a graph.
+• Run Cypher and Gremlin queries against the S3 Tables data as a graph.

 Prerequisites